Skip to main content

 Researcher Personal Device Use Attestation Template

 If any member of the research team will be using their personal (i.e., not managed by NC State) device to collect, store, or analyze research data, have them complete a device use attestation which can be found in Appendix B of the Applications and Software in Human Subjects Research guidance.
-The attestation does not need to be provided to the IRB unless the study requires a data and access security plan (DASP), an executed data use agreement (DUA), and material transfer agreement (MTA), and/or the IRB office or NCSU OIT has requested it be uploaded.
+The attestation does not need to be provided to the IRB unless the study requires a data and access security plan (DASP), an executed data use agreement (DUA), and material transfer agreement (MTA), and/or the IRB office or NCSU OIT has requested it be uploaded to your IRB application.

 Forms and Templates for Facilitating Additional Reviews and Secondary Processes